pgasparo/crystfelparser/README.md

 ## Quick start: parsing the output stream of indexamajig

-Usage from bash, as a script, is simple: just specify an input stream and (optional) an output file.
+Usage from the command line, as a script, is simple: just specify an input stream and (optional) an output file.

 ```bash
 python crystfelparser.py --stream ../tutorials/example.stream